gtvalab/gtvalab.github.io/projects/README.md

 # How to update a project page

+Start by copying `template.html` and filling in the section between the "START CUSTOM CONTENT" and "END CUSTOM CONTENT" comments.

+Use other project pages as a reference for what they put on their page!

-When adding a new project, you must manually add any publications to the page that you want.
+You must manually add any publication elements to the page that you want.

 **The project specific pages will not auto-update to reflect the data that is in `/data/publications.json`.**